rdv-dev/kvm-gpu-passthrough/README.md

 Paid $480 on eBay for the computer, so fairly good deal given the recent hardware.

 FYI I will be providing commands run from the Fedora perspective.
-I leave it as an exercise for the reader to translate the commands to their host OS, thankfully many commands are the same.
+I leave it as an exercise for the reader to translate the commands to their host OS, thankfully many commands are ubiquitous.

 My use case is I want to use Linux first and Windows as needed.
 I consider the Windows install to be 100% volitile and can be blown away at any time and the guest OS reinstalled if need be without much fuss beyond normal install/setup.